 Practical Courses on Basic Sequence Analysis

-by Toby Gibson, Chenna Ramu, and Aidan Budd
+by Toby Gibson, Chenna Ramu, Christine Gemünd and José Castresana

 The courses consist of four 1/2 day modules that you can take individually or together.

 A short introduction will be followed by use of sequence analysis programs using typical sequence examples.
-The course covers many common tasks in sequence analysis including database search and retrieval, multiple sequence alignment and sequence trees.
-With the human and other eukaryotic genomes becoming available, we also cover some genome investigation tools.
+The course covers the most common tasks in sequence analysis including database search and retrieval, multiple sequence alignment and sequence trees.
+With the human and other eukaryotic genomes becoming available, we have added some gene analysis tools that we did not cover in previous years.
 If you are comfortable with these core tasks, it should not be difficult to find out how to do other analyses in the future.

-In the practicals, you will investigate some protein families and gene sequences as an introduction to sequence analysis tools available at EMBL on UNIX or on the WWW.
-These will include SRS, Blast 2, Bioccelerator, SMART, ENSEMBL, Genome Browser, Gene2EST, Clustal X, and tree display programs.
-The students will be paired up for each LINUX PC.
-Pairing up is to encourage discussion.
+In the practicals, you will investigate some protein families and gene sequences as an introduction to sequence analysis tools available at EMBL on UNIX and the WWW.
+These will include SRS, Blast 2, Bioccelerator, SMART, GCG, Clustal X, Gene2EST, Artemis and tree display programs.
+The students will be split into two groups and will be paired up for each X-terminal.
 Practicals will take place in the computer teaching lab, room V124/V125.

 Course 1.
 Web Tools (SRS, Blast2, Bioccelerator, SMART)

 Course 3.
-Genomic sequence with ENSEMBL, Genome Browser and Gene2EST
+Exploring gene sequences with Artemis and Gene2EST